Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Introduction

 \section{Introduction}

 \looseness=-1

 A fundamental question in machine learning is when and how reusing training data improves the statistical efficiency of gradient descent (GD).
 On the empirical side, recent works compare the scaling laws of single-epoch versus multi-epoch pretraining of large language models as training enters the “data-constrained” regime \citep{muennighoff2023scaling,yan2025larger}.
-On the theoretical side, existing results have mostly focused on linear regression, where multi-pass stochastic gradient descent (SGD) can achieve better loss scaling than its one-pass counterpart under “hard” source conditions \citep{pillaud2018statistical,lin2025improved}.
-Despite this progress, it remains poorly understood whether comparable multi-pass speedups occur in \emph{nonlinear} models and, if so, what mechanisms drive them.
+On the theoretical side, existing results have mostly focused on linear regression, where multi-pass stochastic gradient descent (SGD) can achieve better loss scaling than its one-pass counterpart under “hard” source conditions \citep{pillaud2018statistical,lin2025improved}. {For \textit{nonlinear} models and non-convex settings, however, the presence and mechanisms of analogous multi-pass speedups remain poorly understood.
+One notable exception is the study of the SQ-CSQ gap in single-index learning, where reusing each data point twice is shown to induce a form of label preprocessing that can improve the sample complexity of SGD \citep{dandi2024benefits,lee2024neural,arnaboldi2024repetita}.
+That said, this explanation is insufficient for two reasons: (i) these works only consider repeating the batch exactly twice, and moreover, the same statistical gain is already present in one-pass SGD with a modified loss function; (ii) this mechanism does not apply to learning ``hard'' target functions for which one must analyze GD training \textit{beyond finitely many passes} over the data to establish a statistical separation --- examples include all \textit{even} single-index models, such as phase retrieval \citep{fienup1982phase}.
+Understanding the benefit of data reuse in this setting requires a refined analysis of the \textit{multi-pass} learning dynamics over a diverging time horizon. }

 In this work, we study the optimization and sample complexity of gradient-based learning in a \textit{Gaussian single-index model}, a standard sandbox for understanding non-convex feature learning in shallow neural networks \citep{ba2022high,bietti2022learning,berthier2025learning}.
 Specifically, we assume access to $n$ i.i.d.\ samples $(x_i, y_i)_{i=1}^n$, where